beingnoble03/vibe-semicolon/README.md

 # Vibe
-A project made by Team </TheSemicolon> for Syntax error 2022.
+A project made by Team TheSemicolon for Syntax error 2022.
 This is a dating app made exclusively for the IITR Junta.
 The backend of the project is made using Django and the frontend is made using plain Javascript and Bootstrap.
 ### Features of the app
  - A lean and minimalistic interface.
  - Ability to edit your profile at any point of time.